 Huawei Y9s 2019 knocks on our door when the Chinese phone maker is in hot waters.
-The US-China trade war, although, has slowed down international launches but Huawei has made headways in upgrading its new devices, and the latest mid-ranger is a testament of the more aggressive approach.
+The US-China trade war, although, has slowed down international launches but Huawei has made headways in upgrading its new devices, and the latest mid-ranger is a testament to the more aggressive approach.

-Huawei Y9s 2019 is the successor to original Y9 2019 we got hold of some 6 months ago and a part of the famous Y series that addresses entry-level and mid-price category.
+Huawei Y9s 2019 is the successor to the original Y9 2019 we got hold of some 6 months ago and a part of the famous Y series that addresses entry-level and mid-priced categories.

-The smartphone has been upgraded in four major areas; the primary lens in the triple camera setup is elevated to 48MP sensor, glass back instead of polycarbonate body, side-mounted fingerprint scanner, and more RAM – 6GB this time.
+The smartphone has been upgraded in four major areas; the primary lens in the triple camera setup is elevated to a 48MP sensor, glass back instead of polycarbonate body, side-mounted fingerprint scanner, and more RAM – 6GB this time.

 For PKR 42,999 (launch price), it may seem to feature fewer lenses on the rear, but we should not make an early conclusion before exploring this device.
 Let’s jump straight to our main review.

 Huawei Y9s Specs